engrsriram/ClusterClipboard/README.md

 # ClusterClipboard
-simple code will help in copy , paste work across Cluster of compute
+simple code will help in copy , paste work across Cluster of computer

+if you need copy , paste functionality and key based saving function across cluster of machine then this is for you.

 this project will provide helping hand in copy , paste work across cluster .